Lab-Grown vs. Natural Diamonds

 - Gemological Science International (GSI)

-From that perspective, the entire diamond grading system is generally similar for every diamond certification lab.
-Each type of diamond is graded by different gemologists in the labs in a different way.
+From that perspective, the diamond grading system is generally similar for every diamond certification lab.
+Different gemologists grade each type of diamond in the labs differently.

 However, there is usually a higher probability of a diamond receiving a completely different grade on some rare occasions.
-The instance not only occurs from different labs but could also arise from the same lab if the diamond gets sent back for a second grading.
+The instance occurs from other labs and could also arise from the same lab if the diamond gets sent back for a second grading.

 Because of this fundamental reason, diamond retailers and customers have differing opinions on which lab is best for the job and which provides the best grading.
 Many of the above labs are reliable in the case of lab-grown diamonds (with GIA, AWC, and GCAL being the best).